 Hundreds of students and family members converged upon the campus of Oklahoma Baptist University Saturday, Aug.
 20. OBU hosted its annual move-in day event, welcoming new and returning students to Bison Hill.
 Current students, faculty and staff greeted a class of 570 first-time freshmen and 80 transfer students to campus.

 Move-in day is a staple of the hospitality OBU extends to students and their families.
-As cars pull in front of the residence halls, throngs of Welcome Week Workers, also known as "Tri-W's" (pronounced "Tri-dubs"), converge to greet the new students, while cheering, chanting, yelling and shaking the cars.
-Then, an army of Tri-W's whisk the new students' belongings away to their rooms, unloading their cars in just a few minutes.
+As cars pull in front of the residence halls, throngs of Welcome Week Workers, also known as “Tri-W’s” (pronounced “Tri-dubs”), converge to greet the new students, while cheering, chanting, yelling and shaking their vehicles.
+Then, an army of Tri-W’s whisk the new students’ belongings away to their rooms, unloading their cars in just a few minutes.
 This level of service makes an impression on new students and their families alike.

 Move-in day is the kickoff to OBU’s Welcome Week, a time devoted to making new friends, learning OBU traditions and participating in fun activities during the lead-up to classes.
 Students meet in small groups, participate in community service projects, compete in “Ka-Rip Wars” as they learn the school yell and participate in The Walk, as they officially join the Bison family.